serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 ### Request parameter support for Lambda Proxy integration

-The `LAMBDA-PROXY` integration type now supports request parameters you can define via your serverless.yml file:
+The `LAMBDA-PROXY` integration type now supports request parameters you can define in your `http` event definition:

 ```yml
 service: my-service